ndry/hash-competition-onchain/README.md

 by sending the solution hash and the bet amount to `claimSolution`.

-2. While the task block is still within the last N block, one reveils the solution itself by submitting it to `submitSolution`.
+2. While the task block is still within the last N block, one reveals the solution itself by submitting it to `submitSolution`.
 Only better than the current solution would be accepted.

 3. When the task block goes out of the last N blocks,